 - Tom and Jerry:

-- One of the earliest uses of this story can be found in the 16th century, where a writer claims Sir Walter Raleigh helped queen Elizabeth I cross a puddle in this manner.
-Historians are almost sure this anecdote never happened at all.
-The story of the cloak and the mud puddle probably originated with historian Thomas Fuller, who was known for embellishing facts.
+- One of the earliest uses of this story can be found in the 16th century, where a writer claims Sir Walter Raleigh helped Queen Elizabeth I cross a puddle in this manner.
+Historians are almost sure this incident never happened at all; the story probably originated with historian Thomas Fuller, who was known for embellishing facts.

 - British Labour politician Stephen Pound did this in 2007.